 Examples of mandatory and discretionary spending are below.

-- Medicaid is also mandatory and provides health care services to almost 34 million Americans, including the poor, people with disabilities, and senior citizens in nursing homes.
+- Medicaid is also mandatory and provides health care services to over 82 million Americans, including the poor, people with disabilities, and senior citizens in nursing homes.
 Unlike Medicare, Medicaid is paid for partly by the states.

 - Non-defense discretionary spending includes a wide array of programs such as education, training, science, technology, housing, transportation, and foreign aid.